bbarankaraa/SpendMoneyGame/README.md

 Keep track of the remaining balance and try to avoid running out of money. ⚠️ <br> <br>
 ⚙️ Installation: <br> <br>
 Clone or download the repository. 📥 <br>
-Open the index.html file in your browser to start playing. 🌐 <br> <br>
+Open the index.html with Live Server in your browser to start playing. 🌐 <br> <br>
 🔧 Technologies Used: <br> <br>
 HTML <br>
 CSS <br>